phillmv/okayfail.com/source/2019/three-crises-toronto-housing.html.markdown

 ---
 layout: post
 hide: true
-title: The Three Crises in Toronto Housing
+subject: The Three Crises in Toronto Housing
 ---

 In 2019, Toronto is in the midst of a housing crisis.
 Knowing this is easy, because the crisis is palpable: we have skyrocketing ownership and rent prices and an escalating emergency in our homeless shelter system.